sayli15/Assignment1-Program-to-generate-unique-id/README.md

 got selected for the same.

-In Avtaar's training and internship program, this is my 1st assignment and with this, I'm starting my GitHub journey.
+In Avtaar's training and internship program, this is my 1st assignment and with this, I'm starting my GitHub journey too.

 ## Problem Statement